peteroupc/peteroupc.github.io/randomnotes.md

 one of the following two algorithms can be used (see the [**_Stack Overflow_ question**](https://stackoverflow.com/questions/62806441/can-i-achieve-weighted-randomness-with-a-function-that-returns-weighted-booleans) by Daniel Kaplan).
 Since in this case we can treat `UnfairCoin(q)` (for any fixed value of `q` in (0, 1)) as a coin with _unknown_ bias (allowing us to use the method in "[**Weighted Choice with Biased Coins**](#Weighted_Choice_with_Biased_Coins)), these algorithms given below are not very useful in practice.

 1. The first uses iteration and is as follows: `cumu = 1.0; for i in 0...size(probs): if UnfairCoin(probs[i]/cumu): return i; else: cumu = cumu - probs[i]`.
-This algorithm runs on average in linear time (or in constant time if the weights are sorted in descending order), and it is exact at least when all the probabilities are rational numbers.
+This algorithm runs on average in linear time (or in constant time if the weights are sorted in descending order).
+This algorithm ought to be implemented using rational-valued weights and rational arithmetic, since the algorithm will be error-bounded in that case.
 2. The second uses rejection sampling and relies on generating a random integer using fair coins: `while true; y=RNDINT(size(probs)-1); if UnfairCoin(probs[y]): return y; else continue; end`, where `UnfairCoin(0.5)` serves as the RNG for `RNDINT`.
-This algorithm is exact when all the probabilities in `probs` can be simulated exactly by `UnfairCoin`.
+This algorithm is error-bounded when all the probabilities in `probs` can be simulated exactly by `UnfairCoin`.

 <a id=License></a>
 ## License